lecorreyann/dog_buster/README.md

 Run `streamlit run app.py` to run the app locally

 # Info
-This project was developed by @GasparinB, @lecorreyann, @leonork and ...
+This project was developed by @GasparinB, @lecorreyann, @leonork and @JoaquinAntunez

 Dog Buster was developed with the intention to serve as a project and as a learning journy throughout a lot of aspects about Data, ML, MLops, DNN, RNN, CNN.